 The Positive Lifestyle Team is part of the Mental Health Network.
-The team was developed to administer and monitor clinical treatment to service users with severe mental illness who are currently stable and do not require Care Coordination and are not prescribed anti psychotic medication.
+The team was developed to administer and monitor clinical treatment to service users with severe mental illness who are currently stable and do not require Care Coordination but are prescribed anti psychotic medication.

 Please note: this service is only available in Preston, Chorley and South Ribble.